railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 	.. note::  *Example Real case of using reconciliation*

-			Suppose that you're entering customer order details.
-You ask “what's outstanding on the customer account ?” (that is the list of unpaid invoices and unreconciled payments).
+			Suppose that you are entering customer order details.
+You ask “what is outstanding on the customer account ?” (that is the list of unpaid invoices and unreconciled payments).
 To review it from the order form, navigate to the :guilabel:`Partner` record and select the view :guilabel:`Receivables and Payables`.
 Open ERP opens a history of unreconciled accounting entries